Configure structured output for LLMs

 customprefix.alanturing@enigma.com

-Notice how the output follows the required pattern, starting with "customprefix.[...]"
+The output follows the required pattern, starting with "customprefix.[...]".
+The prompt alone can't convey this constraint.

 This is especially useful for generating SQL queries, code snippets, templates, custom DSLs, or any pattern that needs to follow a strict format.